-You can take in all of the scenery when you drive from Santa Monica to Oxford in just a few hours during the Malibu coast drive.
-Or, make a day of it and get your fill of Greek and Roman antiquities in a villa taken right out of the pages of history at the Getty Villa.Continue to 5 of 14 below.
+You can take in all of the scenery when you drive from Santa Monica to Oxford in just a few hours on the Malibu coast drive.
+Or make a day of it and get your fill of Greek and Roman antiquities in a villa taken right out of the pages of history at the Getty Villa.Continue to 6 of 13 below.

 Graze at the LA Farmers Market and Shop at The Grove

-The energetic atmospheres of this pair of destinations earn them a spot on this list—they're especially enjoyable in the evening, when the tour buses go away and the locals come out.
-The market (once a simple farm stand, where area farmers sold their goods) is a great place to go for people-watching.
+The energetic atmospheres of this pair of destinations earn them a spot on this list—they're especially enjoyable in the evening when the tour buses go away and the locals come out.
+The LA Farmers Market (once a simple farm stand, where area farmers sold their goods) is a great place to go for people-watching.
 With dozens of food choices, it's especially great for a group of picky eaters who can each choose their own food items.
-Plan your trip with this guide and a shopping bag in hand before heading to the LA Farmers Market.

 Brave Roller Coasters at Six Flags Magic Mountain

 It's easiest to sum it up this way: Roller coasters.
 Goliath starts with a 255-foot drop into a dark tunnel at 85 miles per hour.
 Tatsu is one of the tallest, fastest, longest flying coasters on Earth.
 And Riddler's Revenge is one of the world's tallest, fastest stand-up coasters.
 It also turns you upside down six times in one ride.